 Why would a child need occupational therapy?

 Julie Neale, mother of two in the Bay Area and podcaster at Mother’s Quest, says her eldest son (now a freshman at UCLA) began occupational therapy soon after he was diagnosed with autism at 18 months.
-She says their occupational therapist helped them to develop a ‘sensory diet’ (a group of individualized activities that can help a person meet their sensory needs, avoid things like overstimulation and help them stay emotionally regulated) that included things like climbing, pushing and pulling.
+Their occupational therapist helped them to develop a ‘sensory diet’ — a group of individualized activities that can help a person meet their sensory needs, avoid overstimulation and help them stay emotionally regulated — that included things like climbing, pushing and pulling.
 “It was helpful to learn about what kinds of activities supported his needs.”

 “It’s best to seek support as soon as you or a trusted professional, such as your child’s pediatrician, have concerns,” says Marquez, who warns against a “wait and see” approach.
 “If you have your child evaluated, the therapist will let you know if your concerns qualify them for occupational therapy.”